Interview Query

 • Develop strong communication skills (and the ability to explain complex topics in layman’s terms).

-• Have an interest in causal inference and understand how to solve complex problems with many competing variables.
+• Interest in causal inference and understanding how to solve complex problems with many competing variables.

 How Can I Become a Pricing Analyst?

 The educational requirements for pricing analysts vary depending on the employer.
-Most employers prefer candidates that have a bachelor’s degree in finance, economics, or business administration, but some may accept candidates with degrees in other fields if they have relevant work experience.
+Most employers prefer candidates who have a bachelor’s degree in finance, economics, or business administration.
+Still, some may accept candidates with degrees in other fields if they have relevant work experience.

 Pricing analysts should also have excellent computer and communication skills.
-They should be proficient in various coding languages like SQL and Microsoft Excel, as well as statistical analysis software like R or Python.
+They should be proficient in various coding languages like SQL and Microsoft Excel and statistical analysis software like R or Python.
 Pricing analysts must also be able to communicate effectively with coworkers and clients.

 If you’re interested in a career in the field, here are some steps to take to become a pricing analyst: